FraunhoferIWES/foxes/examples/foxes/sequential/README.md

-# foxes example: _timeseries_
+# foxes example: _sequential_

-Evaluation of a wind farm for a time series of uniform wind and TI states.
+An example for a sequential time series evaluation.

 ## Check options
 Check options by